google/fuzzer-test-suite/tutorial/libFuzzerTutorial.md

 ## Introduction
-In this tutorial you will learn how to use [libFuzzer](http://libfuzzer.info) -- a coverage-guided in-process fuzzing engine).
+In this tutorial you will learn how to use [libFuzzer](http://libfuzzer.info) -- a coverage-guided in-process fuzzing engine.

 You will also learn basics of [AddressSanitizer](http://clang.llvm.org/docs/AddressSanitizer.html) --